openframeworks/ofSite/_documentation/types/ofColor_.markdown

 ~~~~

-warning:Depending on the PixelType and SrcType used, color precision
+Warning: Depending on the PixelType and SrcType used, color precision
          may be lost when converting a higher precision to a lower
          precision representation.

 Parameters:
 color The ofColor_ to copy.